 With their best players starting the Aussies bounced back against Samoa schools (in Hamilton, NZ) as they had when they beat Fiji Schools after a loss.
 Skipper Whiteley was crocked but most of the starters against Fiji ran on.

-It was festival rugby for the Aussies who scored 12 tries to one.
-It didn’t mean a lot for the Kiwi test but if you wanted to hang you hat on anything it was that the Aussies had beaten Samoa by 17 more points than NZ had beaten them by a few days before.
+It was festival rugby for the Aussies who scored twelve tries to one.
+It didn’t mean a lot for the Kiwi test but if you wanted to hang you hat on anything it was that the Aussies beat Samoa by 17 more points than NZ had beaten them by a few days before.

 Australian Schools 16 – New Zealand Schools 14